Voice of the customer

-A widely used form of customer's voice market research produces a detailed set of customer wants and needs, organized into a hierarchical structure, and then prioritized in terms of relative importance and satisfaction with current alternatives.
-VOC studies typically consist of both qualitative and quantitative research steps and are generally conducted at the start of any new product, process, or service design initiative in order to better understand the customer's wants and needs, and as the key input for new product definition, quality function deployment (QFD), and the setting of detailed design specifications.
+VoC studies can consist of both qualitative and quantitative research and can be conducted at the start of any new product, process, or service design initiative to better understand the customer's wants and needs, and to contribute to new product definition, quality function deployment (QFD), and the creation of detailed design specifications.
+Data collected can be organized into a hierarchical structure, and then prioritized in terms of importance and satisfaction with current alternatives.

-Data gathering
+Data gathering & analysis

-Much has been written about this process, and there are many possible ways to gather the information – focus groups, individual interviews, contextual inquiry, ethnographic techniques, conjoint analysis, etc. All involve a series of structured in-depth interviews, which focus on the customers' experiences with current products or alternatives within the category under consideration.
-Needs statements are then extracted, organized into a more usable hierarchy, and then prioritized by the customers.
+Much has been written about this process, and there are many possible ways to gather the information – focus groups, individual interviews, contextual inquiry, ethnographic techniques, conjoint analysis, A/B testing, email, web chats and analytics.
+Some methods involve a series of structured in-depth interviews, which focus on the customers' experiences with current products or alternatives within the category under consideration.
+Other techniques involve structuring and analysing information already held by an organisation.
+Needs statements can then be garnered, organized into a more usable hierarchy, and prioritized by customers.